There are currently 121 names in this directory

 received MA in Archaeology and Ancient History at the State University of Moldova.
 During 2013-2016 she worked as Museologist at the National Art Museum of Moldova, Department of Decorative Art and Sculpture.
 Irina was a Scholar at the Lane Kirkland Scholarship Program in the academic year 2016/2017 and studied at the Adam Mickiewicz University in Poznan, Poland.
 At the same time, she is involved in activities and projects implemented by National Committee ICOM Moldova.

-Ph.D. research scholar at the NIT, Durgapur and associate professor, Designation & Organisation, Army Institute of Management, Kolkata.
-Important publications: “Sustainable Development - a challenge for archaeological site management in the coastal areas of West Bengal in Eastern India.”
-In “Current Trends in Archaeological Heritage Preservation National and International Perspectives,” ed.
+is a PhD research scholar at the NIT, Durgapur and Assistant Professor at Army Institute of Management, Kolkata.
+One of her important publications is: “Sustainable Development - a challenge for archaeological site management in the coastal areas of West Bengal in Eastern India,” in “Current Trends in Archaeological Heritage Preservation National and International Perspectives,” ed.
 Musteata, Sergiu, and Stefan Caliniuc.
 BAR International Series 274, no. 2: 5.
 2015.
-Presented a number of research papers at different international conferences held in Jordan (WAC, 2013), Siem Reap (IPPA, 2014), Stockholm (EASAA, 2014), Paris (EurASEAA, 2015), Cardiff (EASAA, 2016), Bern (EAA, 2019).
+She has presented several research papers at different international conferences held in Jordan (WAC, 2013), Siem Reap (IPPA, 2014), Stockholm (EASAA, 2014), Paris (EurASEAA, 2015), Cardiff (EASAA, 2016), Bern (EAA, 2019).
 She has been awarded the ‘ Best Young Faculty of the Year’in Integrated Chamber of Commerce & Industries, India, in 2019.

 is an archaeologist with the State Heritage Service of Baden-Württemberg, Germany.
 He holds the post of Manager, Digital Archaeology.
 His responsibilities include archiving digital archaeological data.
 David Bibby is a member of the Commission on Archaeology and Information Systems and the Commission on Excavation Techniques of the Association of German State Archaeologists and is chair of the Working Group for Archaeological Archives of the Europae Archaeologiae Consilium.